Fornaxian/pixeldrain_web/res/include/md/api_user.md

 }
 ```

-When the e-mail address was changed the response is login_link_sent (HTTP
+When an e-mail address was added the response is login_link_sent (HTTP 202),
-202), see POST /user/login.
+see POST /user/login.

 #### Possible errors